mikolajcieszczyk/mc-blog/src/content/blog/api-security.md

 ---
-title: "API Security"
+title: "API Security: basics"
 description: "A comprehensive guide to API security, covering authentication, data validation, error handling, and basic security measures"
 pubDate: "Mar 29 2025"
-heroImage: "/mc-blog/api-security.svg"
+heroImage: "/mc-blog/api-security.webp"
 ---

 # API Security

 In today's world, where APIs are a crucial component of most applications, their security is of paramount importance.
-In this article, we'll discuss a comprehensive approach to securing APIs, focusing on four main areas: authentication and authorization, data validation, error handling, and basic security measures.
+In this article, we'll discuss a comprehensive approach to securing APIs, focusing on four main areas: authentication, data validation, error handling, and basic security measures.

 ## 1. Authentication and Authorization